Digital Negative: Digital cameras and related software

 Apple's iPhones and other iOS devices expose an API for third-party apps such as Halide or Lightroom CC to capture DNG images.
 The native Camera app processes to JPEG or HEIF by default.
-Starting with iOS 14.3 on the iPhone 12 Pro/Pro Max or later, Apple's ProRAW feature can be enabled which allows the Camera app to capture and save as DNG images.
-ProRAW combines the RAW image with the iPhone's image processing information into a 12-bit DNG file.
+The iPhone 12 Pro/Pro Max and subsequent Pro and Pro Max models running iOS 14.3 or later have the option to shoot pictures in DNG natively through ProRaw.

 Some of the Canon cameras can shoot as DNG using additional free software CHDK.

 The built-in camera function in the Adobe Lightroom Mobile app saves to DNG format.

-DJI supports DNG in its middle-end and high-end drones.
+DJI supports DNG in its middle to high-end drones.

 Third-party software

 Support by software suppliers varies; there are of the order of 200 software products that use DNG.

 The majority of raw handling software products support DNG.
 Most provide generic support, while a few support it only if it is output directly from a camera.
 The type of support varies considerably.
 There appear to be very few third-party software products that process raw images but don't support DNG.
 This may reflect the difficulty of discovering all of those that do not.